-NRC/HLPC has been duly registered as a Renewable Energy Developer of Bukidnon Wind Power Project located in Malaybalay City, Cabanglasan and San Fernando, Bukidnon which is covered by Wind Energy Service Contract No. 2023-10-333 and of Misor Wind Power Project located in Balingoan, Claveria, Salay, Sugbongcogon, Kinoguitan, Talisayan, and Medina, Misamis Oriental which is covered by Wind Energy Service Contract No. 2023-10-335.
+The Bukidnon Wind Power Project is located in Malaybalay City, Cabanglasan and San Fernando, Bukidnon which is covered by Wind Energy Service Contract No. 2023-10-333.

-NRC/HLPC is appointed by the Department of Energy as having the exclusive right to explore, develop, and utilize the Wind Energy Resources within the applied contract areas.
-With the award of the service contract, NRC/HLPC will proceed with pre-development activities and studies to ascertain the feasibility of the applied areas.
+The Misor Wind Power Project is located in Balingoan, Claveria, Salay, Sugbongcogon, Kinoguitan, Talisayan, and Medina, Misamis Oriental which is covered by Wind Energy Service Contract No. 2023-10-335.
+NRC is appointed by the Department of Energy as having the exclusive right to explore, develop, and utilize the Wind Energy Resources within the applied contract areas.